theodoreOnzGit/thermodynamics-notes/power_cycles/brayton.typ

 This would be the most reversible way to add heat.
 Unfortunately, this would be too slow and cumbersome, and you would still need a thermal reservoir at $T_H$ to bring the gas in the Brayton cycle up to $T_H$.
-In Brayton cycles, we only consider heat addition from the thermal reservoir at $T_H$, not from an infinite series of thermal reservoirs to ensure reversible heating.
+In Brayton cycles, if we fix $T_H$ and $T_C$, only then can we compare it to the Carnot cycle.
+With this, we only consider heat addition from the thermal reservoir at $T_H$, not from an infinite series of thermal reservoirs to ensure reversible heating.